Erin Moran Cancer Type, Details About Final Days Revealed

 — Jobina Fortson (@JobinaWAVE3) April 24, 2017

 Williams, 67, who played the role of Potsie Weber on Happy Days, told People Magazine that only a “select few” knew about Erin Moran’s “quiet battle with stage 4 cancer.”
-Williams went on to say that Erin Moran was receiving chemotherapy and radiation treatment for throat cancer and was left unable to speak, but added that her “her texts were very positive,” “she seemed to be fighting it” and was “really doing well.”
-After receiving news that Erin Moran had passed on Saturday, Williams recalled that he was shocked and had no idea her cancer was that bad.
+Williams went on to say that Erin Moran was receiving chemotherapy and radiation treatment for throat cancer and was left unable to speak, but added that “her texts were very positive.”

+When asked to comment, Williams said, “She seemed to be fighting it” and was “really doing well.”
+However, after receiving news that Erin Moran had passed on Saturday, Williams recalled that he was shocked and had no idea her cancer was that bad.

 https://t.co/T5zb1o38ZR #ErinMoran #Erin #HappyDays #ChildStars @hwinkler4real @RealRonHoward @LouFreshwater @DavidSpade @ScottBaio @CBS pic.twitter.com/RdwhqMtbjX